 In addition, the project completed marketing and consumer promotions to help to raise the profile of brown crab as a quality foodstuff.
 Looking to the future, members agreed to continue lobbying their respective governments to improve management of the fishery and markets.

-The committee serves as the first stop for the scallop industry in developing policy, again in the first instance for Scotland but also on a UK wide basis.
+The working group serves as the first stop for the scallop industry in developing policy, again in the first instance for Scotland but also on a UK wide basis.

 Other non-quota species are dealt with as required.

-Since it’s inception by the Scottish Government the SFF has been a lead partner in the Scottish Inshore Fisheries Action Group and policy developed by the Inshore Committee is used to inform Federation dealings with the Marine Directorate in this Group, amongst others.
+Since it’s inception by the Scottish Government the SFF has been a lead partner in the Scottish Inshore Fisheries Action Group and policy developed by the Inshore Working Group is used to inform Federation dealings with the Marine Directorate in this Group, amongst others.

-The work of SIFAG has led to the development of Inshore Fisheries Groups, and, as many members of the committee also sit on the Executives of the Inshore Fisheries Groups, the committee is well positioned to discuss issues surrounding the IFG’s.
+The work of SIFAG has led to the development of Inshore Fisheries Groups, and, as many members of the working group also sit on the Executives of the Inshore Fisheries Groups, the working group is well positioned to discuss issues surrounding the IFG’s.
 This is enhanced by the occasional invitation to relevant experts to attend meetings and contribute to the knowledge base of members and therefore assist in developing policy.